jamesgleave/DeepDockingGUI/README.md

 ## Prerequisites
 #### Remote Computer (cloud, cluster, ...):
 * SLURM workload manager installed.
-* Autodock GPU installed
+* Autodock GPU installed (recommended version: https://github.com/scottlegrand/AutoDock-GPU/tree/relicensing)
 * Anaconda/Conda
   * Anaconda must be configured to allow for environment activation/deactivation using bash scripting.
 * `OpenBabel` to be used for 3d conformer generation.
 If you want to use `openeye` instead, follow the following steps:
   * Comment out the `obabel` line (line 24) in the `DeepDockingGUI\Docking\ProgressiveDocking\prepare_ligands_ad.sh` file.
   * Uncomment the `openeye` line (line 23)
   * It recomended to add `#SBATCH --cpus-per-task=24` to the top of the file to boost performance.
-* An library of molecules that have already been prepared for docking with tautomer generation
+* A library of molecules that have already been prepared for docking with tautomer and protomer generation
-  * If you want to prepare the library on the fly with `openeye` instead, uncomment out lines 19 and 20 of the same `prepare_ligands_ad.sh` file
+  * If you want to compute ligand states of the library on the fly with `openeye` instead, uncomment out lines 19 and 20 of the same `prepare_ligands_ad.sh` file

 #### Local Computer (laptop, desktop, ...)